metalbear-co/mirrord/changelog.d/+stat-regression.fixed.md

-Fixed a regression on armv7 for agent because of new stat thingy
+Fixed a regression on armv7 for agent because of new fstatfs hook